A-Dnj/CompChem/VMD/README.md

     <img src="https://github.com/user-attachments/assets/9ab38653-82e2-4edf-a4b4-1bd02dd1d939" alt="LogCommandsToCons" width="300">
 </p>

-## Automatized screenshot of orbitals
+##  Automate the Screenshot of Orbitals
 The script [cube_to_png.tcl](cube_to_png.tcl) generates PNG screenshots of orbitals from cube files in a specified folder. <br>
 To create your cube files using Gaussian, see the cubegen command: [cubegen](https://gaussian.com/cubegen/)) <br>
 Here are the commands to use in your TK Console to use the script: <br>